Debt Relief Solutions in Niagara Falls, ON

 2012 marked a major milestone for the city.
 In the fall of that year, the mayor of Niagara Falls cut the ribbon on the opening of a new downtown park.
 Queen Street Downtown Park features children’s playgrounds and unique sculptures.
 Queen Street has undergone a revitalization over the last decade, with the city helping it become an arts and culture district.
 Since 2006, Niagara Falls has seen everything from art galleries and boutiques to bistros and cafes set up shop there.

-Although not the powerhouse it once was, the manufacturing sector stills contributes its fair share to the economy.
+Although not the powerhouse it once was, the manufacturing sector stills contribute its fair share to the economy.
 Manufacturing industries that still have factories set up in Niagara Falls include food and beverage, transportation equipment, chemicals, chemical products and fabricated metals.